-- Achieved diluted earnings per share of \$6.42 per share, a 15.1% increase over 2018. - Generated 7.0% year-over-year growth in earnings before income taxes. - Grew total home closing revenue to \$3.6 billion in 2019, up 3.7% over 2018, despite a shift to lower priced homes. - Improved home closing gross margin to 18.9%, a 70 basis point improvement year-over-year. - Expanded the number of orders from communities that target the first-time and first move up homebuyers to over 90% of our total orders for the year ended December 31, 2019. - Improved our customer satisfaction rating to 92.8, the highest satisfaction rating in Meritage Homes history.
+- Achieved diluted earnings per share of \$11.00 per share, a 71% increase over 2019. - Generated 76% year-over-year growth in earnings before income taxes. - Grew total home closing revenue to \$4.5 billion in 2020, up 24% over 2019, despite a 3% decrease in average sales price on closings. - Improved home closing gross margin to 22.0%, a 310 basis point improvement year-over-year. - Finished the year with 4,672 units in backlog, a 68% increase from December 31, 2019. - Significantly reduced debt-to-capital and net debt-to-capital ratios to 30.3% and 10.5%, respectively at December 31, 2020, from 34.0% and 26.2%, respectively at December 31, 2019.

-Our executive compensation program is designed to be driven with a focus on pay-for-performance.
-In 2019, more than half of the compensation program for our NEOs was based on various performance metrics that are tied to Meritage's financial and operational goals.
+Our executive compensation program is designed to be driven with a strong focus on pay-for-performance.
+In 2020, more than half of the compensation program for our NEOs was based on various performance metrics that are tied to Meritage's financial and operational goals.
 The following graph illustrates CEO compensation as it relates to the performance of the Company over the last three years.

-\ Before deduction of CEO total compensation (as reflected in the Summary Compensation Table).
+^{} Before deduction of CEO total compensation (as reflected in the Summary Compensation Table).